 If you’re reading this page… you have either witnessed or been told that your child has engaged in some kind of sexualized behaviour.
 We understand that many parents feel guilty, responsible, blamed and afraid about what this means about their child and themselves as parents.

-We have worked with many families over many years to address sexualized behaviour and we know it can be resolved.
+We have worked with many families to address children’s inappropriate sexual behaviour.
 Our goal is to be helpful and respectful in both understanding and addressing the needs of your child and your family.

 - attempting to soothe themselves

-- imitating something they have seen (t.v.,media, etc)
+- imitating something they have seen (TV, internet, etc)

 - age appropriate for their developmental stage